Azure/azure-sdk/docs/cpp/design.md

 {% include requirement/MUST id="cpp-error-exh-crash" %} crash, if possible.
 This means calling some form of fast failing function, like `abort`.

-{% include requirement/MUSTNOT id="cpp-error-prec-exceptions" %} throw a C++ exception.
+{% include requirement/MUSTNOT id="cpp-error-postc-exceptions" %} throw a C++ exception.

 #### Heap Exhaustion (Out of Memory)